-- 1. Reasonable access to your instructors. - 2.
-Have any and all questions answered to your satisfaction. - 3.
-Access to all the tools available to help you succeed. - 4.
-Expect excellence from your instructors. - 5.
-To be treated as an adult.
+- 1. Reasonable access to your instructors.

+- 2. Have any and all questions answered.

+- 3. Access to all the tools available to help you succeed.

+- 4. Expect excellence from your instructors.

+- 5. Be treated as an adult.

 Just as you have certain rights, you also have certain responsibilities.
 You are obligated to: